47colborne/dynamini/README.md

 ```

 ## Secondary Indices
-To define a secondary index (so that you can .scan it or .query it), you can list them at the top of your Dynamini subclass.
+To define a secondary index (so that you can .scan or .query it), you can set them at the top of your Dynamini subclass.
 The index names have to match the names you've set up through the DynamoDB console.
 If your secondary index uses a range key, specify it here as well.

 ```ruby
 class Comment < Dynamini::Base